ENaranjo95/CodeChallenges/README.md

   if we have a list of integers 0, 3, 5, 13, 19, then the result after sorting the list is 13, 5, 19, 3, 0.

 - [Get Duplicate] (challenges/getDuplicate.js)
-    - Given a list, can you return the word or words duplicated in the list.
+    - Given a list, return the word or words duplicated in a list.
+(Ex. ['foo', 'bar', 'hello', 'foo', 'hello'], returns ['foo', 'hello'])

 - [Highest Paid] (challenges/highestPaid.js)
-  - Build a function that takes a Binary Tree data structure and returns the highest earned salary employee among the company
+  - Build a function that takes a Binary Tree data structure and returns the highest earned salary employee among the company Tree structure as followed: {'id': int, 'name': 'string', 'salary': int, 'directReport': [] }

 - [Not Divide] (challenges/notDivide.js)
-  - Write an application that find all the integers in a list that do not divide evenly into 3, 5 or 10.
+  - Write a function that finds all the integers in a list that do not divide evenly into 3, 5 or 10 and return a list.

 - [Same Tree] (challenges/sameTree.js)
-  - Build a function that takes two parameters (two binary trees data structures) and validate they are twins.
-If they are twins then return true, else return false
+  - Build a function that takes two parameters (two binary trees data structures) and validate they are identical.
+If they are identical then return true, else return false.
+  Two binary trees are considered the same if they are structurally identical and the nodes have the same value.
+      *            *
+    /   \        /   \
+   *     *      *     *
+  / \     \    / \     \
+ *   *     *  *   *     *